kiyoka/distributed-trie/README.md

 # What is distributed-trie

-* distributed-trie is a trie library on key-value store.
+* distributed-trie is a trie library for key-value store.
-* It is scalable.
+* It is scalable ( with DHT system like DynamoDB )
 * It supports Tokyo Cabinet / memcached / gdbm / pure hash / Redis / DynamoDB / SimpleDB

 ## The reason why i developed